bhauman/font_squirreler/README.md

 or to s3.

-This script is opinionated in that it changes the downloaded stylesheets by inlining the TTF font which clears up cross domain issues which really helps if you want to host the files on S3 or Cloud Front.
+This script is opinionated in that it changes the downloaded stylesheets by inlining the TTF font.
+This clears up cross domain issues and really helps if you want to host the files on S3 or Cloud Front.

 This script also splits the given CSS file into separate files for